 Annals of Neurology

 Digital Object Identifier (DOI)

 Tian, De Cai; Shi, Kaibin; Zhu, Zilong; Yao, Jia; Yang, Xiaoxia; Su, Lei; Zhang, Sheng; Zhang, Meixia; Gonzales, Rayna J.; Liu, Qiang; Huang, De Ren; Waters, Michael F.; Sheth, Kevin N.; Ducruet, Andrew F.; Fu, Ying; Lou, Min; and Shi, Fu-Dong, "Fingolimod Enhances the Efficacy of Delayed Alteplase Administration in Acute Ischemic Stroke by Promoting Anterograde Reperfusion and Retrograde Collateral Flow" (2018).
-Neurology Articles.
+Neurology.
 292.